 The markets that we operate in are highly competitive.
 We compete on the basis of price, product availability, speed and accuracy of delivery, effectiveness of sales and marketing programs, credit availability, ability to tailor solutions to the needs of our customers, quality and breadth of product line and services and availability of technical and product information.
 Our competitors include local, regional, national and international distributors as well as hardware manufacturers (including most of our vendors) that sell directly to resellers and to end-users.
 In addition, we compete with master resellers that sell to franchisees, third party dealers and end-users.
 Certain of our current and potential competitors have greater financial, technical, marketing and other resources than we have and may be able to respond more quickly to new or emerging technologies and changes in customer requirements.
-Certain smaller, regional competitors, who are specialty two-tier or mixed model master resellers, may also be able to respond more quickly to new or emerging technologies and changes in customer requirements.
-Competition has increased for our sales units as broad line and other value-added distributors have entered into the specialty technology markets.
+Certain smaller, regional competitors, who are specialty two-tier or mixed model master resellers, may also be able to respond more quickly to new or emerging technologies and other value-added distributors have entered into the specialty technology markets.
 Such competition could result in price reductions, reduced margins and loss of our market share.